-The cornerstones of the Guidelines on the Safe Design and Operation of Nuclear Reactors (and especially the Dutch Safety Requirements (DSR) section – are based, among other things, on the nuclear safety requirements for existing nuclear reactors that the German authorities issued in November 2012.
-These requirements have been tightened up, based on the latest insights regarding the safety of new nuclear reactors.
-In practice, this means that they incorporate the latest recommendations by the IAEA (International Atomic Energy Agency) and WENRA (the Western European Nuclear Regulators Association) concerning reactor design and operation.
-Finnish legislation is also used as a reference for various topics in the field of the construction of new nuclear reactors.
-Finally, the lessons learned from the Fukushima disaster have been incorporated into the DSR.
+The Guidelines – and in particular the Dutch Safety Requirements (DSR) section – are based, among other things, on the nuclear safety requirements issued by the German government in November 2012.
+These requirements have been tightened up to reflect the latest insights on the safety of new nuclear reactors.
+In practice, this means that they incorporate the latest recommendations by the IAEA and the WENRA concerning reactor design and operation.
+Finnish legislation has also been used as a reference for various topics relating to the construction of new nuclear reactors.
+Finally, the lessons learned by the IAEA from the Fukushima disaster have been incorporated into the DSR.
 An example of this is the approach to natural disasters.